fabianmendes/isa-calculator/README.md

 - Beginning Altitude (can be zero, sea level).
 - Initial Temperature (can be the 'regular': 15 Ceulsius.
 It means 288.15 K).

   ... would be nice to improve this, first, to copy and paste a digit so if it has a (,) or point (.) identify it and get the right number, I mean if it has a (,) then the program should 'ignore it'.
-THis version now what a (.) means and it is decimals, the problem I guess: comma.
+This version now what a (.) means and it is decimals, the problem I guess: comma.

 Always using The Standard Atmosphere.
 Learned from DelftX: AE1110x Introduction to Aeronautical Engineering; and Physics' Topics at Universidad Central de Venezuela (de la Facultad de Ingeniería [cod.0333])